MichaelOdumosu57/Python_Folder/README.md

     print(a + f)
     print(b+c)
     print(d+e)
-    return 'put me in a variable'
+    return 'what you need to finsih'
 # function ends here
 ```